onetimesecret/onetimesecret.github.com/_posts/business/2011-12-12-beta-launch.md

 ### Key improvements ###

 * A REST API
+* User accounts and paid plans
 * Secrets can now live for up to 90 days
+* A feedback form at the bottom of every page
+* A bunch of infrastructure improvements
 * Many UI improvements
-* A mini-feedback form at the bottom of every page
-* User accounts and paid plans

 <a class="msg" href="https://onetimesecret.com/pricing">Go ahead and create an account!</a>